Elsdon – the Old Redesdale capital

 The attractive stone-built Otterburn Mill near Otterburn Tower dates to the 18th century and includes a visitor information centre, restaurant, coffee shop and clothing shop.

 Queen Alexandra the wife of King Edward VII was an admirer of Otterburn’s woven products and the mill’s reputation continued to be recognised by royalty in later times.
 In 1926 Buckingham Palace requested a tiny pram rug from the mill for use by the newly born Princess Elizabeth – the future queen.
 The mill continues to be famous for its pram rugs to this day.
-In the 1970s the mill ceased to operate as a working woollen but continued to sell woven goods after the Waddels sold the business to the Pringle family.
+In the 1970s the mill ceased to operate as a working woollen mill but continued to sell woven goods after the Waddels sold the business to the Pringle family.

-Much of the area north of Otterburn forms the Otterburn Training Area for the Ministry of offence which is familiar to thousands of soldiers.
+Much of the area north of Otterburn forms the Otterburn Training Area for the Ministry of Defence, which is familiar to thousands of soldiers.
 Covering around 90 square miles much of the area is out of bounds to the public and red flags warn of training exercises in progress.

 The training area was established in 1911 and one of its most interesting features is a network of reconstructed First World War training trenches to the north of Rochester further up Redesdale.
 These are a scheduled historic monument and though out of bounds to the public can be seen on satellite views about two or three miles north of Rochester.